Major 6th Chords (Maj6) - Guitar Diagrams and Voicings

 Chord symbols and notations

 Major 6 chords can be written M6 or simply 6.
 There are no differences between a CM6 and a C6 chord.
-Furthermore, it is important not to confuse with a dominant 13th chord.
-This one is a dominant 7th chord with a 13th (aka 6th) added.
+Furthermore, it is important not to confuse with dominant 13th chords.
+These are dominant 7th chords with a 13th added.
 When a 6 is added to a tetrad chord (four notes), this one is considered as a 13th.
 The seventh convert the sixth as an extension.

 |C major 13||C||E||G||B||A|